twilio-professional-services/flex-project-template/docs/README.md

 The documentation that encompasses this site is found within the [docs folder](/docs/docs/).
 Within this folder there are five distinct sections:

 - `intro.mdx` - the landing page (`/`) or home page of the documentation site
-- `How it works/` - a folder containing nested `markdown` files outlining the organization structure of the template
+- `how-it-works/` - a folder containing nested `markdown` files outlining the organization structure of the template
-- `Feature Library/` - a folder containing nested `markdown` files outlining the features in the template
+- `feature-library/` - a folder containing nested `markdown` files outlining the features in the template
-- `Setup Guides/` - a folder containing nested `markdown` files outlining various instructions
+- `setup-guides/` - a folder containing nested `markdown` files outlining various instructions
 - `changelog.md` - the changelog

 ### Example: adding a new feature to the site